 A chief advancement officer in higher education tends to be very well connected on campus, and certainly off campus as well with important alumni, donors, and community leaders.
 Because the advancement executive has relationships with such important constituents, he/she becomes an important figure in the recruitment of a new president.
 In the interview below, Witt/Kieffer’s Mercedes Vance and Suzanne Teer shed light on the advancement officer’s role as a new president is selected and once the new leader takes office.

-[This item is included in the new Third Edition of Best Practices in Higher Education Presidential Search.]
+[Note: This content originally appeared in the Third Edition of Best Practices in Higher Education Presidential Search, a Witt/Kieffer Guide.]

 In a presidential search, why should the chief advancement officer have a seat on the search committee?
 What role can and should they play in the recruitment?